Stuycs-K/finalproject-09-harrington-astrid-zhu-ivy/DEVLOG-Astrid.md

 I made some progress but ran into a small issue that I plan to fix tonight.

-### 2025-05-19 - Finished padding
+### 2025-05-19 - Finished padding & parsing

 I corrected the error that I ran into in classwork and I think I got the padding function working.
 Unfortunately, when I try to verify the array, it seems to suggest that my big-endian 1 is being represented as a negative number, -128 specificaly.
 I think this may just be an issue with representation and not a deeper flaw, considering this chain on StackOverflow:

 https://stackoverflow.com/questions/18754230/how-a-positive-value-becomes-negative-after-casting-byte-in-java

 However, this may create some problems if we have to recast to ints to rotate.
+I need to consider this.

+I also finished the function to parse byte[] bytes into byte[][] parsed (divided into rows of length 512 bits in order to make the next section of the algorithm easier).